tonokip/gfx/readme.md

  - [Microchip MPLAB Harmony Pages](https://microchip-mplab-harmony.github.io/)

 This repository contains the MPLAB® Harmony 3 Graphics Package (GFX).
-The GFX supports a free fast to market graphics development environment microprocessor devices.
+The GFX supports a free fast to market, graphics development environment for Microchip 32-bit SAM and PIC microprocessor devices.
 Refer to the following links for release notes, training materials, and interface reference information.
  - [Release Notes](./release_notes.md)